molindo/molindo-pipelines/README.md

 - `BITBUCKET_BRANCH` - current branch name
 - `BITBUCKET_REPO_SLUG` - slug of the repository name
 - `DEFAULT_BRANCHES` - a space separated list of branches that will publish stable releases when built upon (e.g. `master 1.x`)
+- `GIT_USER_NAME` - user name of a git user that has push access to the repository
+- `GIT_USER_EMAIL` - email of a git user that has push access to the repository

 ### Add bitbucket-pipelines.yml